MohadeseSakhaie/pixel-art/README.md

 # pixel-art
-trying to cod a pixel art
+trying to code a pixel art